davidedmundson/plasma-login-manager/docs/THEMING.md

 ## Themes

-SDDM themes are created using the QtQuick framework, a declarative framework to develop next-generation, hardware-accelerated user interfaces with fluid animations.
+PLASMALOGIN themes are created using the QtQuick framework, a declarative framework to develop next-generation, hardware-accelerated user interfaces with fluid animations.
 QtQuick offers some basic components.

 On top of QtQuick, we provide some custom components to make theme development even easier.
 For example a picturebox which can show user avatars.
 Most of the components can be used as views in a model-view sense.